-Since the early 1900’s the Mercato Albinelli was a farmer’s market which sold produce and regional meats.
+Since the early 1900’s the Mercato Albinelli was a farmer’s market that sold produce and regional meats.
 Today it keeps Modena’s traditional tastes alive.
-You’ll find farm fresh and slow food products like parma ham, parmesiano reggiano, and more as you peruse down aisles of a warehouse like market.
+You’ll find farm-fresh and slow food products like parma ham, Parmigiano Reggiano, and more as you peruse down aisles of a warehouse-like market.
 The market isn’t very large so you might only spend 30 minutes there before continuing your excursion around town.
 Stop by for a quick lunch, is a small cafe and bar in the middle of the market with a fresh menu sourced from the local variety.
+You might even take a market tour and lunch at a Cesarina’s home.
 Location: Via Luigi Albinelli 13, 41121, Modena Italy

 4. Teatro Communale di Modena (Luciano Pavorotti Opera House)

 If you’re a fan of Italian opera, Modena is the birth home of the world-famous tenor, Luciano Pavorotti.
 Visit the Teatro Communale di Modena (aka Luciano Pavorotti Opera House) for a guided tour of the opera house, where Pavorotti performed at.
 If you’re lucky, you’ll see opera rehearsals going on.
 Performances are ongoing